tingkts/NVIDIA-Jetson-Nano/development environment setup/python.md

 ## Python pip / pip3

-- Python2 Python3 are incompatible
+- Python2 and Python3 are incompatible

 - pip is for python2 , pip3 is for python3